 That’s why I’m surprised that the Baguio RTC sheriff now wants all investors of Camp John Hay evicted.
 The BCDA believes that the lease agreement between the developer and the government is terminated.
 The arbitration tribunal’s ruling also said that the BCDA must pay P1.42 billion to the developer, after which the developer must vacate.

-The eviction deadline is May 20.
+go to link The eviction deadline is May 20.
 It covers even the Manor Hotel and Forest Lodge which also have unit owners as investors.
 Thus, if both hotels are vacated and abandoned, what then will happen to the investors and unit owners?
 Reason dictates that unless a TRO is secured by all investors which include the two hotels as locators, their management should continue until a new developer comes in.

 The BCDA, which wants all investors to vacate unless they sign a deed of assignment to it so that they can sue CJHDevco for refund of the investments, have been misinforming all the investors and the public that the developer had only 25 years, not 50 years, to lease properties in the Camp.